 For example, you may have a passion for teaching wellness, but there is always more to know about wellness since the world of healing and wellness is an infinite body of knowledge that would take many lifetimes to master and exhaust.

-One response to this might be to think that you don’t know enough to start, therefore you’re an imposter.
+One response to this might be to think that you don’t know enough to start, therefore you feel like an imposter.

-The limiting belief here is that you must know everything about wellness to start to teach it otherwise you’ll be an imposter.
+The limiting belief here is that you must know everything about wellness in order to start teaching it, otherwise, you’ll be an imposter.
 This thought is a kind of perfectionism that will cause you never to start because you can never know everything about wellness.

-But another way to think about this is that you can teach wellness AND not know everything about it and NOT be an imposter.
+Instead, you might consider that you can teach wellness and not know everything about it, without being an imposter.

-And in order to do this you must hold the paradox mentioned above (also referred to as the Stockdale paradox) that, for example, “I am the best teacher about wellness in America” AND the brutal fact that “There is an immeasurable amount of knowledge to master in the universe of wellness and I’ll never know it all.”
+In order to do this, you must hold the paradox mentioned above (also referred to as the Stockdale paradox) that, for example, “I am the best teacher about wellness in America” and the brutal fact that “There is an immeasurable amount of knowledge to master in the universe of wellness and I’ll never know it all.”